MFernando2522/VIBECODE/README.md

 What’s one thing you’d improve with more time?
 If I had more time, id definetley add more story to this short adventure and way way more songs.

+See the [DEPLOYMENT.txt](DEPLOYMENT.txt) for installation and setup instructions.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------